manifesting-ba/google-ads/README.md

 <img width="1334" height="638" alt="keyword (3)" src="https://github.com/user-attachments/assets/3cf18455-bf97-4ee4-a500-6c3e418348d8" />

 ## Device Trends
-- In general, ROAS and CPA doesn't vary much
+- In general, ROAS and CPA across devices does not vary much, suggesting efficiency differences are not significant.
-- Desktop has the highest ROAS and lowest CPA, making it ideal
+- Desktop has the highest ROAS () and lowets CPA () , making it the most profitable channel.
-- Desktop also has highest CVR
+- **Insight:** Desktop delivers the strongest efficiency, combining the highest ROAS with the lowest CPA.
+However, the overall performance gap across devices is minimal, indicating all platforms deliver relatively consistent returns.

-- Mobile has good CTR
+- In terms of CVR, desktop leads
-- hi
+-